 - i.
+The City will pursue federal, provincial, and private operating grants to support municipal programs and services.
+However, participation in such programs shall be undertaken with caution to ensure that the City's financial contributions do not create ongoing obligations beyond the period of available external funding. - i.
 The City will pursue federal, provincial, and private operating grants but will strictly limit financial support of these programs to avoid commitments which continue beyond funding availability. - ii.
-All capital grants are reviewed on an annual basis to ensure the allocation of funds are fully maximized. - Provincial Municipal Sustainability Initiative (MSI) grant dollars shall be directed solely to Municipal Capital Projects from the year 2020 onwards. - iv.
-Federal grants of \$987,000 annually be allocated to Utilities.
+All capital grants are reviewed on an annual basis to ensure the allocation of funds are fully maximized. - iii.
+Provincial Municipal Sustainability Initiative (MSI)Local Government Fiscal Framework (LGFF) grant dollars shall be directed solely to Municipal Capital Projects from the year 2020 onwards. - iv.
+Federal Canada Community Building Fund grants-grant dollars of f.
+Franchise Fee Revenue

+\$987,000 annually shall be allocated to Utilities.